Khloe Kardashian confirms she had coronavirus in video

 LOS ANGELES (AP) — Khloe Kardashian says she had tested positive for the coronavirus.

-The reality star confirmed she was diagnosed Wednesday in a sneak peek clip of “Keeping Up with the Kardashians.”
+The reality star confirmed her previous diagnosis in a Wednesday sneak peek clip of “Keeping Up with the Kardashians.”
 The bedridden Kardashian spoke in the video with a hoarse voice.

 “Just found out that I do have corona,” she said in the teaser of the episode, which was filmed months ago.
 A teaser in September showed Kardashian being tested for the virus.